 Major Fungal Diseases of Fig Trees

-Fig Rust – This fungus causes leaves to turn yellow-brown and drop in late summer or early fall.
-When the leaves are examined, many rust-colored spots are visible on the underside of the leaf.
+- Fig Rust – This fungus causes leaves to turn yellow-brown and drop in late summer or early fall.
+When the leaves are examined, many rust colored spots are visible on the underside of the leaf.
 Although not generally fatal, perennial attacks from fig rust can weaken your plant.
-Neem oil may be able to destroy an early rust infestation, but removing fallen debris will often prevent fig rust from taking root.
+Neem oil may destroy an early rust infestation, but removing fallen debris will often prevent fig rust from taking root.

-Leaf Blight – Pellicularia kolerga is another fungus that attacks leaves, though it causes spots that start yellow and appear water-soaked.
+- Leaf Blight – Pellicularia kolerga (leaf blight) is another fungus that attacks leaves, though it causes spots that start yellow and appear water-soaked.
 As the disease progresses, water-soaked areas spread and dry out, leaving a papery surface behind.
 Thin holes may tear out of affected leaves, or the entire leaf may brown and die, with a web-like mat of fungal bodies clinging to the underside.
-Sanitation is the only control – remove these leaves as infection becomes apparent and keep infected debris off the ground.
+Sanitation is the only control– remove these leaves as infection becomes apparent and keep infected debris off the ground.

 Other Diseases of Fig Trees